DiscIt-API/discit-api/README.md

 ## Setup

 -   Install [bun](https://bun.sh).
--   Install package dependencies: `bun i`
+-   Install package dependencies: `bun install`
 -   Create and populate a `.env` file based on the `.env.example` file in the root directory.
     -   `API_KEY`: Secret key used to authenticate requests to the API.
-Can be any string value, but must match the value used in the [discit-api-refresh](https://github.com/cdleveille/discit-api-refresh) project.
+Can be any string value, but must match the value used in the [discit-api-refresh](https://github.com/DiscIt-API/discit-api-refresh) project.
     -   `MONGO_URI` (optional): Connection string to a MongoDB database.
 If not provided, a Docker container will need to be used instead to host the database locally.
 -   If not using a custom MongoDB connection string, install and run [Docker Desktop](https://www.docker.com/products/docker-desktop).
 Run `bun compose` to initialize the database container.
 -   Run `bun dev` to start in watch mode (server restarts on file save).
 -   Server will listen for requests on [localhost:5000](http://localhost:5000).
--   To populate the database with disc data, refer to the setup instructions for the [discit-api-refresh](https://github.com/cdleveille/discit-api-refresh) process.
+-   To populate the database with disc data, refer to the setup instructions for the [discit-api-refresh](https://github.com/DiscIt-API/discit-api-refresh) process.

 ## Technologies